How do I show my council where a cycle lane is needed?

 The model only estimates the cycling potential of roads based on the estimated number of trips to and from work and school.
 It doesn’t currently estimate cycling potential accounting for all journey purposes including shopping and leisure trips, which would significantly increase the estimated cycling potential.

-The RCPT web page includes further information about what the tool can do and it’s limitations, but the key point to remember is that it’s been designed to complement local knowledge and stakeholder engagement, not replace it.
+RCPT includes further information about what the tool can do and its limitations, but the key point to remember is that it’s been designed to complement local knowledge and stakeholder engagement, not replace it.

 Are there other mapping and engagement tools I can use to contact my local authority?